bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Bands
 ~~~~~

-It is possible to display filled, shaded bands between adjacent grid lines.
+Use "bands" to display filled, shaded bands between adjacent grid lines.
+To
-The visual appearance of these bands is controlled by a collection of
+control the visual appearance of these bands, use a collection of
-`Fill Properties`_, and `Hatch Properties`_, prefixed with ``band_``.
-For
+`Fill Properties`_ and `Hatch Properties`_ that are prefixed with ``band_``.

-instance, to set the color of grid bands, use ``band_fill_color``.
-To hide grid
+For instance, to set the color of grid bands, use ``band_fill_color``.
+To hide
-bands, set their fill color to ``None`` (this is the default).
+grid bands, set their fill color to ``None`` (this is the default).

-Here is an example demonstrating bands filled with a solid color:
+This example defines bands filled with a solid color:

 .. bokeh-plot:: docs/user_guide/examples/styling_grid_band_fill.py
     :source-position: above

-And here is an example demonstrating bands filled with a hatch pattern:
+This example uses bands filled with a hatch pattern:

 .. bokeh-plot:: docs/user_guide/examples/styling_grid_band_hatch.py
     :source-position: above